 Imitation crab meat is the most common product in the world made from surimi.
 Crab sticks usually contain about 35 to 40 percent fish meat.
-However some crab sticks’ fish content can be up to 85 percent (21).
+However, some crab sticks’ fish content can be up to 85 percent (22).

-Countries that produce a significant percentage of the world’s surimi based products are Japan, the Republic of Korea, France, Spain, Italy and the USA.
-Thailand, China, Lithuania and India produce surimi based products mainly for export.
-The Russian Federation is also becoming a major market for surimi based products (21).
+Countries that produce a significant percentage of the world’s surimi-based products are Japan, the Republic of Korea, France, Spain, Italy, and the USA.
+Thailand, China, Lithuania, and India produce surimi-based products mainly for export.
+The Russian Federation is also becoming a major market for surimi-based products (22).

-From the years 2000 to 2004 the export of imitation crab meat from South Korea dramatically decreased by double, however seafood consumption in the Republic of Korea is increasing.
-This may be due to depletion of near and deep sea resources (21).
+From 2000 to 2004, the export of imitation crab meat from South Korea dramatically decreased by double; however, seafood consumption in the Republic of Korea is increasing.
+This may be due to the depletion of near and deep-sea resources (22).

 Important nutritional characteristics for Crab stick

 Crab stick Glycemic index (GI)

 Vitamin chart - relative view